 Once the CD/DVD or USB is plugged in, download and install Recoverit Data Recovery.
 Select the option to "Recover from Crash Computer" under the tab "Advanced Recovery", then select "Start".

 The next window is where you get to create the bootable media.
 Depending on which device you are using, choose CD/DVD or USB, then click "Create".
 If you have chosen a USB, you will be prompted to format it.
 Click "Format" > "Create".

 In the next window, Recoverit will download the needed firmware for creating the bootable media.
 Then, it will format your drive before finally creating the bootable media.
 Once this is completed, you will be notified.
 Eject your DVD/CD or unplug your USB, as the case may be.

 Step 2 – Boot Computer with Bootable media

 Reboot your faulty computer; you will now be able to gain access.
-Also, plug in an external drive which you can use as storage for the data you are about to recover.
+Also, plugin an external drive that you can use as storage for the data you are about to recover.

 Step 3 – Select Recovery Mode

 Two options of recovery mode will be presented to you: "Data Recovery" and "Hard Disk Copy".
 Choose "Data Recovery" mode.
 Go to the drive where you originally stored your files and select them.
 Once you choose to "Start", Recoverit will scan the drive and retrieve all your files.